Richmond, Louisiana: Transportation

+Richmond lies in the Mississippi Delta region of northeastern Louisiana.
 Interstate 20 crosses the south side of Richmond, and U.S. Route 65 and U.S. Route 80 run just north through Tallulah; state routes LA 602-1 and LA 602-2 serve the immediate area.
 The nearest public-use airport is Vicksburg–Tallulah Regional Airport (KTVR) in Tallulah.

 Climate

 According to 1991–2020 climate normals from the NOAA station at Tallulah (USC00168923), the area averages an annual mean temperature of 67.5 F and annual precipitation of 57.87 in.
 July and August average daily highs of about 94 F, while January’s daily mean is about 49.0 F.